mfessenden/SKTiled/docs/Tutorial/Getting Started.md

 CocoaPods will create an **.xcworkspace** file with the name of your project.
 Open that and use this to compile your targets; dependencies will be linked automatically.

-See the [CocoaPods](https://cocoapods.org) home page for help and additional instructions.
+See the [CocoaPods][cocoapods-url] home page for help and additional instructions.

 ## Adding Tiled Assets to Xcode